-Preparing for a Business Divorce: Deadlock and Related Buyout Provisions in LLCsAdded by Hawley Troxell in Articles & Publications, Business Law on May 28, 2014
+Preparing for a Business Divorce: Deadlock and Related Buyout Provisions in LLCsAdded by Hawley Troxell in Articles & Blogs, Business Law on May 28, 2014

 We have all seen the joy that surrounds a newly married couple as they look at each other with feelings of endearment and believe, at that moment, that nothing could ever come between them or break their union apart.
 Sadly, most of us have also witnessed the emotional turmoil present when the couple later determines that a divorce and complete separation is necessary.
 Not that dissimilar to the feelings of our hypothetical happy couple are the feelings two new business owners have as they formalize a new business venture as equal partners.
 A failure to properly prepare for a complete separation should the need arise is often a trap for the unwary.
 While neither business owner wants to consider at inception of the venture what may ultimately become necessary, failing to take steps to discuss and document what will take place if the need for a complete separation later arises can lead to drawn out personal and legal battles.